wyrdash/public/Codex.md

 ### 2014: ++----+-

+##### Sep 2014
+*New Goal:* Meditate 5 days a week, any time, any length *Outcome of previous goal:* Hit
+Started school, gotten in to the full swing of things, and to be honest, I kind of like it.
+I started the DND group, Me, Chris, Kas, Rose, and Mich.

+Oh man,
 ##### Aug 2014
 *New Goal:* Do a sun salutation 5 days a week, in the morning

 Whoo, a lot of things happened this month.
 I finished my first "real" job, working at Bushy Hill, and what a great time that was.
 I also got my TWSBI 580AL, which I love a whole lot, and will last me a long time(hopefully).
 My next "goal pen" is a Kaweco AL-Sport, which I might get in December.
 I also got my first pair of selvedge jeans, which while it won't fade because it's black wash/black weft, it will still work for what I need it to do.
 I also started cross country, and so far, I'm feeling pretty good about it.
 School is also something I'm looking forward to, because I want to learn.

 # Yearly Reports